dipankardas011/jaeger-operator/v2/README.md

 ## Current Plan
-Date: 2024-02-24

 - [x] first need to think of what all the ports needed for it to be open!
 - [x] what all arguments needs to be used and a demo deployment
 - [x] why are there controller's reconcile func() there are tracing enabled
     - because then we can enable tracing of the jeager operator itself for any traces and spans
-- [ ] understand the overall flow and working of jaeger
+- [x] understand the overall flow and working of jaeger
     - somewhat good progress so far
+    - came to know about what all things are needed for the jaeger operator
 - [ ] explore the controllers already present for v1 and try to come up with the all-in-one controller
+    - `[Blocker]` need to figure out the configuration of v2 struct
 - [ ] talk with mentor on this
-- [ ] once all looks good go for the implementation
+- [ ] once all looks good go for the implementation / demo
+    - created a small demo of the controller with the version v2alpha1
+- [ ] When selected use this guide

 ## Key explanations
 * build-in config will always run with in-memory storage, if you need a different storage you need to pass explicit config